 We now know Joseph never used the Plates to translate the Book of Mormon.
-Rather he used a rock; he found while digging a well.
+Instead he used a rock; he found while digging a well.
 What then was the point of the golden plates and the Urim and Thummim being preserved for 1,400 years, if never to be used in translation?

 When I was growing up in the Mormon church, it was my understanding and firm belief that the Prophet Joseph Smith by earnestly examining each character on the gold plates, with the use of the Urim and Thummim, would, by the gift and power of God, be given its English word equivalent.

-I don’t know why I held that view, but it was no doubt, something that I picked it up in Sunday school, Mutual, or maybe it was the pictures that in the Improvement Era or the Priesthood manuals that depicted it exactly that way.
+I don’t know why I held that view, but it was no doubt, something that I picked it up in Sunday school, mutual, or from the pictures in the Improvement Era or a Priesthood manual that depicted it precisely that way.
 There are many things in the Mormon Church that one seems to acquire through a kind of comprehensive osmosis.
-It is assumed that you must know and accept certain things, which rather than exposing your doctrinal ignorance by seeking clarification you accept.
+It is assumed that you must know and accept certain things, which rather than exposing your doctrinal ignorance by seeking clarification, you just accept.

 Like many members, it was much later that I learned the truth about the translation methodology, but not in church, the Era, or a Priesthood manual.

 As absurd as it sounds, it was while watching an episode of South Park and it was hilarious!

 Not only did Joseph NOT use the Urim and Thummim for the clear majority of the translation, he never got them back after the 116 pages were lost, but the gold plates themselves were not required.
 Just the magic stone and a hat.

 I wonder if the prophets and other Book of Mormon characters would find the South Park episode quite so funny; after all the pains they allegedly went to in fashioning rare gold into plates, meticulously engraving ‘reformed Egyptian’ characters on them one at a time, abridging them, preserving them and finally transporting and burying them?